yagena/yagena.github.io/_pages/about.md

   - /about.html
 ---

 I am an Associate Professor at the [Department of Economics](https://www.econ.osaka-u.ac.jp/en/), Osaka University.
-Before joining Osaka U., I have been on the faculty at the National Graduate Institute for Policy Studies ([GRIPS](https://www.grips.ac.jp/en/)) from 2007 to 2014.
-I received my B.A. from the University of Tokyo, and received my Ph.D. from Princeton University.
 I was born in Tokyo in 1980 and speak English and Japanese.
-I will stay as a visiting researcher at [ISEG](https://www.iseg.ulisboa.pt/) in Lisbon until the summer of 2022.
+Before joining Osaka U., I had been on the faculty at the National Graduate Institute for Policy Studies ([GRIPS](https://www.grips.ac.jp/en/)) from 2007 to 2014.
+As for my academic background, I have a bachelor's degree from the University of Tokyo and Ph.D. from Princeton University.
+Currently, I am taking a sabbatical and will be staying as a visiting researcher at [ISEG](https://www.iseg.ulisboa.pt/) in Lisbon until the summer of 2022.

 ------